ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 the pitot tube must be mounted out on one wing, at least a foot from the fuselage to be outside the prop flow.

+See :ref:`common-pitot-considerations` for more infomation on pitot tubes and placement considerations.

 Checking operation
 ==================